simon-stahlberg/mimir/README.md

 - [GoogleBenchmark](https://github.com/google/benchmark) for automated performance benchmarking, and
 - [GoogleTest](https://github.com/google/googletest) for unit testing.

-Run the following sequence of commands to commands to download, configure, build, and install all dependencies:
+Run the following sequence of commands to download, configure, build, and install all dependencies:

 ```console
 # Configure dependencies